-Do to the changes made in 2003 and 2005, Saskatchewan's potash production tax revenues will be lower during and immediately following the expansion of provincial mines.
-However, over the longer term this increased production will result in much higher revenues.
-PotashCorp alone projects, based on potash prices of \$550 per tonne and 14 million tonnes per year of production, it will have to pay about \$750 million in potash production tax in Saskatchewan after the completion of its expansion phase.
+Due to the changes made in 2003 and 2005, Saskatchewan's potash production tax revenues will be lower during and immediately following the expansion of the mines in the province.
+Over the longer term however, this increased production will result in much higher revenues.
+PotashCorp projects that based on potash prices of \$550 per KCl tonne and 14 million KCl tonnes per year of sales, it will have to pay approximately \$750 million in potash production tax in Saskatchewan after the completion of its expansion phase.20